Elevated Brownies Recipe | Download for FREE!

 If your body doesn’t digest food well, it is unlikely to absorb THC well either.

-Maybe It Just Hasn’t Kicked in Yet!
+Maybe it Just Hasn’t Kicked in Yet?

 If you consumed an edible an hour ago and aren’t feeling it, it’s possible that the sweet weed treat just hasn’t hit you yet.
 And if you ate a big meal before consuming the edible, it will take even longer for the THC to kick in.
+Be patient and don’t eat any more of the edible while you wait.

-What Should I Consume Instead of Edibles?
+What Should I Consume Instead of Cannabis Edibles?

 It might take a bit of experimenting to find the method of cannabis consumption that works best for you – but hey, that’s super fun.

-However, for patients who want to consume cannabis products that have a similar effect to edibles and don’t involve inhalation,
+Of course, smoking or vaping cannabis tends to be some of the most popular choices.
+However, for patients who want to consume cannabis products that have a similar effect to edibles and don’t involve inhalation, these are a few cannabis product alternatives:

-• Tinctures and sprays: Sublingual or under-the-tongue options, like tinctures and sprays, deliver THC directly into the bloodstream through the mucous membrane beneath the tongue.
+• Tinctures and sprays: Sublingual, or under-the-tongue options like tinctures and sprays, deliver THC directly into the bloodstream through the mucous membrane beneath the tongue.
 A tincture or spray is typically a cannabis oil in a small bottle with either a dropper or a spray top.
 Hold the product under your tongue and let it soak in.

 • Transdermal patches and topicals: When a cannabis product for the skin is described as “transdermal,” that means that the THC it contains enters your body directly through your skin and can produce psychoactive effects.
 Patches and topicals that are not transdermal provide pain and inflammation relief but do not get you high.
 Topicals and patches are perfect for targeted pain relief.